return42/sphkerneldoc/doc/Documentation/index.rst

 References to books
 ===================

-Each book is chunked into a small *project*, with its own searchbar.
+Each book is chunked into a small *project*.
+Each project has it's own search-bar.

 * `kernel-doc HOWTO <books/kernel-doc-HOWTO/index.html>`_
 * `template book <books/template-book/index.html>`_